-- First, remove the ignitor and flame rod and set aside. - Second, disconnect the wiring harnesses and the air intake piping from the blower. - Third, remove the blower, along with other connected components, by removing four screws at the gas control plus four nuts and washers at the burner mounting flange.
+- First, remove the ignitor and flame rod and set aside. - Second, disconnect the wiring harnesses and the air intake piping from the blower. - Third, remove the blower, along with other connected components, by removing four screws at the elbow on the gas valve plus four nuts and washers at the burner mounting flange.

-Refer to Figure 39 for a visual location of components.
+Refer to Figure 37 for a visual location of components.

-Figure 39: Removing the blower for burner inspection
+Figure 37: Removing the blower for burner inspection

 With the blower disassembled from the burner assembly, lift the burner straight up and through the burner assembly mounting flange.
-Carefully set aside all gaskets when disassembling the burner assembly.
-The gaskets must be used when reassembling.
+IMPORTANT - Replacement gaskets must be used when reassembling (contact factory for gasket kit).
 Inspect the inside of the burner for blockage.
 The burner is comprised of a perforated stainless steel tube with a woven metal wrapped around the outside.
 Do not attempt to stick objects into the woven metal for cleaning purposes.
 This may damage the burner and reduce performance.
 If blockage cannot easily be removed from inside the burner, compressed air may be used to blow out any buildup.

 Reassemble the burner, carefully placing all gaskets back to their original locations.
 Remount the blower assembly to the mounting flange with the nuts and lock washers.
-Reconnect the gas control to the flange with the four screws and reattach the air intake piping to the blower.
+Reconnect the elbow to the gas control with the four screws and reattach the air intake piping to the blower.
 Finally, reinstall the ignitor and flame rod.
 Connect the wiring harnesses to the blower.
 Restore power to the water heater and visually inspect the burner ignition through the sight glass at the front of the mounting flange.
 When the system is working properly, ignition should be smooth with an even flame distribution along the surface of the burner.
 The flames should be short and blue with some yellow at the tips.